Antibiotics are used to treat or prevent some types of bacterial infection. They work by killing bacteria or stopping them from growing.

 A severe allergic reaction to antibiotics is rare.

-Immediate action required: Call 112 or 999 if you have taken antibiotics and begin to develop:
+Immediate action required: Call 112 or 999 if you have taken antibiotics and develop:

 - breathing difficulties